rtrussell/BBCSDL/README.md

     [Hardware design with RP2040](https://datasheets.raspberrypi.org/rp2040/hardware-design-with-rp2040.pdf)
     or the commercial version
     [Pimoroni Pico VGA Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-vga-demo-base).
-    This is still in an early phase, requiring much more work and may often be broken.
+    This is now also fairly advanced, although there are some issues to be resolved and more testing required.

 This project includes source from various locations with difference licenses.
 See the various LICENSE.txt files.